Question: What is USDA grading service?

 Question: What is the difference between Free Range and Cage Free eggs?

-Answer: Eggs packed in USDA grademarked consumer packages labeled as free range must be produced by hens housed in a building, room, or area that allows for unlimited access to food, water, and continuous access to the outdoors during their laying cycle.
+Answer: Eggs packed in USDA grademarked consumer packages labeled as free range must be produced by hens that are able to roam vertically and horizontally in indoor houses, and have access to fresh food and water, and continuous access to the outdoors during their laying cycle.
 The outdoor area may be fenced and/or covered with netting-like material.
+Housing systems vary from farm-to-farm, and can include multi-tier aviaries.
+They must allow hens to exhibit natural behaviors and include enrichments such as scratch areas, perches and nests.
+Hens must have access to litter, protection from predators and be able to move in a barn in a manner that promotes bird welfare.

 Question: Are Free Range or Cage Free eggs nutritionally better than eggs from hens in a caged environment?